 ‘Thought Leadership” sounds a little Orwellian.
-But it has entered the business lexicon and we’ve been almost forced to use it.
+But it has entered the business lexicon and we’ve been almost forced to use it (hence the ‘?’).
 But our approach to “thought leadership” is a little different.
 We focus on evidence and construct arguments.
 We’ll take positions based on the evidence.
 And we don’t accept that experts are experts just because they claim to be.
+We enjoy challenging them.

 In short, we use research to help add meat to the bones of an issue.
 Then we create compelling content by taking positions.
 We often involve thinkers and influencers in our research and consultation programs.